alex-kas/nec_terrain/README.md

 Another possible shot worth tryin is like that.
 If the recovery kernel releases the nand-lock then during the <3e> inital screen the nand is unlocked.
 If I reboot by using menu or button, it locks again, this I'm sure, but if I take off the battery ...
 Moreover, if the normal boot kernel does not check for this then I have the nand unlocked! ...
 TOOOOO many ifs but why not to try?

 Suggestions are welcome :)
+Also, perhaps, sharing images of boot and recovery partitions as well as the sndata.bin file for the simple comparison may shed light on the data of interest.